K\'arm\'an vortex street for the generalized surface quasi-geostrophic equation: Introduction and main results

-There are several difficulties in the construction of $C^1$ solutions mentioned above.
-Firstly, we do not impose any symmetry with respect to $x_2$-axis, and $\vartheta_{1,\varepsilon}(x)$, $\vartheta_{2,\varepsilon}(x)$ may have different profiles besides the vortex size.
+There are several difficulties in the construction of $C^1$ type solutions mentioned above.
+Firstly, we do not impose any symmetry with respect to $x_2$-axis, and $\vartheta_{1,\varepsilon}(x)$, $\vartheta_{2,\varepsilon}(x)$ may have different profiles apart from the difference in vortex size.
 Secondly, due to the general $C^1$ type vorticity, the velocity of flow can not be recovered by vortex boundary alone, and the method by studying contour dynamic equation is invalid.
-To achieve our goal, we will take another approach, which is from a new angle of view but also reduces the construction into a one-dimentional problem.
-Compared with \cite{Gac2} where the auther fixes $d$ and adjusts $\mathbf U_\varepsilon$, we will fix the uniform travelling speed $W\boldsymbol e_2$ and choose suitable $d_\varepsilon$ such that some reduction condition holds.
-In the following, we will briefly explain our strategy.
+To achieve our goal, we will take another approach, which is from a new angle of view but also reduces the construction into a finite-dimensional problem.
+We will briefly explain our strategy.
+For easy understanding, we first assume $a=0$, $\vartheta_{0,\varepsilon}$ is symmetric with respect to $x_2=kl$; or $a=l/4$, $\vartheta_{0,\varepsilon}$ is symmetric with respect to $x_2=kl\pm l/4$, so that the travelling speed is in $x_2$ direction and we can write $\mathbf U_\varepsilon=W_\varepsilon\boldsymbol e_2$ for some scalar $W_\varepsilon$.

-According to \eqref{1-5}, by introducing the $x_2$-directional periodic stream function $\psi_{p,\varepsilon}$, \eqref{1-1} can be rewritten as
+According to \eqref{1-5}, by introducing the $x_2$-directional periodic stream function $\tilde\psi_\varepsilon$, \eqref{1-1} can be rewritten as